 Standard 18.
 PRE-1: There is a system for awareness/education of patients and others regarding the Charter of Rights and Responsibilities for compliance

-Indicator 61 - 61 Max Score Weightage (Percentage) Score Obtained Ind 61.
-The Charter of Rights and Responsibilities are displayed and patients/ families are guided on it 10 80% Total 10
+Indicator 50 Max Score Weightage (Percentage) Score Obtained Ind 50.
+The Charter of Rights and Responsibilities are displayed 10 80% Total 10

 Standard 19.
 PRE-2: There is a system for obtaining consent for treatment